goodworkson/purescript-logo/README.md

 The PureScript logo is licensed under the Creative Commons Attribution 4.0 license.

-Logo creator: Gareth Hughes, 2014
+Purescript logo created by Gareth Hughes - www.goodworkson.co